 We’re incredibly proud of our students and the hard work they put into learning through Microverse.
 From making sacrifices to be able to support themselves throughout the program, to spending thousands of hours learning, they’re committed to improving their lives.
 Our alumni have landed global job opportunities earning salaries up to 10x more than what they earned before — without paying Microverse anything until they’re employed.

-This week, we’re delighted to highlight another one of our alumni, who since graduating from Microverse has landed an amazing software development job.
+This week, we’re delighted to highlight another one of our alumni, who since completing Microverse has landed an amazing software development job.
 Mohamed Abdellani, who goes by Abdellani, is from Algeria and is currently working remotely as a Full Stack Developer at US-based, HackerBay.
 He shared his experience at Microverse and how life has changed since he landed a full-time developer job.

 In 2015, Abdellani graduated with a master's degree in computer science from a university in Algeria.
 Shortly thereafter, he landed his first job as a system and network administrator.
 While working that job, Abdellani partook in courses related to computer networks and security, such as the Cisco Networking Academy and Offensive Security.
 Abdellani noted that it was a great learning experience and he enjoyed his time working and learning but after a few years, he felt a desire to move to a more exciting field.
 For Abdellani, that field was web development.